 Diary of a Mad Dalmatian Lover

 It all started innocently enough… a kind and wonderful aunt who wanted to do something memorable for her five year old nephew.
-(I am the kind and wonderful aunt, Chrissy Aranowski, Pittsburgh, PA) I had been promising my nephew something special for his birthday and bought him a gorgeous, Dalmatian puppy.
+I had been promising my nephew something special for his birthday and bought him a gorgeous, Dalmatian puppy.
 For reasons that I still don’t understand (allergies, a mean older sister – his mother) I was told in no uncertain terms that it would not be a good idea.
 So I did the only thing that I could do… I kept the puppy and named her Lexie.
 This definitely was not on my agenda.
 My career required travel and a great deal of pressure.
-Working for Bayer Corporation in their polymers division, I had little time for a new puppy in my life but those big eyes won me over.
-So began my life, 17 years ago, as a Dalmatian obsessive.
+Working for Bayer Corporation at the time, in their polymers division, I had little time for a new puppy in my life but those big eyes won me over.
+So began my life, years ago, as a Dalmatian obsessed owner.

 I have meet friends that will be life long, learned more than I could ever imagine, and have had fun with my Dals.
-If this is madness I hope never to be cured.
+If this is madness, I hope never to be cured.

-and the journey continues…..Welcome to SoulRyde Dalmatians.
+and the journey continues… Welcome to Soulryde Dalmatians